Seventh Annual Lyra Music Youth Competition 2018!

 •Video must show the performer's entire upper body and face throughout playing time.

-•Repertoire must be performed in its entirety.
+•Repertoire must be performed in its entirety and must be performed from memory except 21st century works.

 •Check video for playability and privacy settings before submitting.
 Unplayable videos will disqualify applicant.